sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 ## **2. Gene trees**

 ### Model selection
+This can be done efficiently in IQ tree and the model chosen can then be indicated to RAxML, which performs the "standard" (not ultrafast) bootstrap more quickly than IQ tree.

 ### Gene tree estimation using maximum likelihood
 We often use RAxML, see full documentation [here](https://sco.h-its.org/exelixis/web/software/raxml/) to understand the options.